Infinite-Impact-Insights/kig.re/_posts/2016-04-15-reach-discoverability-and-high-availability-this-afternoon.md

 If you've been building websites with Rails, it is very likely that you have __not__ seen this pattern closely in action, and may not realize why you even need it.

 In fact, what is true is that every web application is necessarily an [Event Based System](https://en.wikipedia.org/wiki/Event_(computing) that generates and consumes events, including the critical  business metrics that we care about.
-It is just that events are not universally implemented as such in software.
+It is just that events are not universally implemented [as they ought to be in software](http://www.martinfowler.com/eaaDev/EventSourcing.html).

 But doing so offers great many benefits.
-When we just started building the new [Wanelo](https://wanelo.com), I knew early on that I had to buckle down and create a basis for our future eventing model before much of the business logic had been written in an _eventless_ manner.
-The result of that effort is the open source ruby library [Ventable](https://github.com/kigster/ventable), and a related [blog post](http://building.wanelo.com/2013/08/05/detangling-business-logic-in-rails-apps-with-poro-events-and-observers.html).
+When we started building the new [Wanelo](https://wanelo.com), I knew early on that I had to buckle down and create the basis for our future eventing model before much of the business logic had been written in an __eventless__ manner.
+The result of that effort is the open source ruby library [Ventable](https://github.com/kigster/ventable), and a related [blog post](/2013/08/05/detangling-business-logic-in-rails-apps-with-poro-events-and-observers.html).

-This can be typically very easily implemented into an application by do

-as can be measured by detecting that a *derivative* function of said metric is a negative constant.
+This can be typically very easily implemented into an application by do as can be measured by detecting that a *derivative* function of said metric is a negative constant.
 Value lower than -3 or -4 represents a __very steep decline__ in the business metric.
+In summary:

+> Real time data collection of critical business metrics is easier in systems that natively implement and handle events, and dispatch them to the interested parties, including real-time data collection and monitoring systems.

+One such third-party software that I really like using is [Circonus](https://circonus.com/).

-##  The Answer.
+# The Solution

-If you are thinking "Docker", without offending anyone, I'd like to compare Docker with the financial products of early 2008 – namely, real eastate securities.
-What could possibly go wrong with these shiny new products that everyone is buying?
+If you are thinking "Docker" because that's what everyone is saying, I would like to politely remind you what people were saying in early 2008 – namely that Lehman Brothers can not fail.
+Any time you have mass mania, it is bound to have an explosive ending.

-In fact, Docker only makes this problem worse: we have MORE hosts, except now they are virtual hosts, which are all runnin services and data stores in containers, because everything is now containerized, and can run side by side another container just like those "lego blocks" on the cargo train.
+In fact, Docker only makes this problem worse: we have MORE virtual hosts, which are all running services, databases and caches in containers, because everything is now containerized, and can run side by side another container just like those "lego blocks" on the cargo train.
 Or at least that's the dream :)

-But – __I really shouldn't be beating on Docker,__ – it's a good technology.
-I just have a strong allergy to mass obsessions.
+__I really shouldn't be beating on Docker,__ – it's a good technology.
+I just have a strong allergy to mass manias and obsessions.
 But I digress.

-#### How did I arrive at this answer?

-There are likely many answers to this problem, some new and some just up and coming, some older and more mature, some proprietary, and some open source.
-But what I am talking about it something I, as a developer, did not have in very high regard for a long time, but something that grew on me during my days at [ModCloth](https://modcloth.com) and [Wanelo](https://wanelo.com), and now I can not live without it.
+What I am talking about, is something I, as a developer, did not have in very high regard for a longest time, but something that grew on rapidly me during my days at [ModCloth](https://modcloth.com) and [Wanelo](https://wanelo.com), and now I can not live without it.

 It is a simple thing, known as .... (drumroll....)....

-# The answer to life, universe and everything – Proxy.
+### The answer to life, universe and everything....

-In case you were wondering, it's – the boring old chap – proxy.

-> "...Proxy husband, proxy wife, proxy father, proxy life. " –– IT Folk Song.

-Proxies are easy, reliable, easy to setup and run, and they solve all of the above!
-Holy sh... mokes, REALLY!??!

-#### HAPROXY
+> A Proxy

+Yes, the panacea is an old friend from the old days.
+Except it's younger than ever.

+So how can I claim that a simple proxy can solve all of the above?

-HAProxy is a HTTP/HTTPS/TCP proxy and connection pooling software that is built on top of `libevent`, typically runs in a single process and is incredibly efficient.
+Let's start with the actual software: _HAProxy is a HTTP/HTTPS/TCP proxy and connection pooling_ software that is built on top of `libevent`, typically runs in a single process and is incredibly efficient.
 It is also some of the best software ever written in C. Seriously!

-At the RubyConf Australia conference I recommended that you put haproxy in front of your MOM.
-Let me clarify this point – it was mainly so that your MOM can failover to another you in case you are too busy :)
+At the RubyConf Australia conference I [recommended that you put `haproxy` in front of your MOM](https://rubyconf.eventer.com/rubyconf-australia-2015-1223/devops-without-the-ops-a-fallacy-a-dream-or-both-by-konstantin-gredeskoul-1724).
+Let me clarify this point – it was mainly so that your MOM can failover to another you (or your sibling) in case you are too busy :)  It's not so that you have two moms.
+Or is it?

 `haproxy` Does the following: